 So, where do we begin?
 Personal, family, and home preparedness is essential.
 If your employees aren't prepared at home, they will not be able to help you restore your business.
 In the case of Hurricane Sandy, many simply did not have even the most basic supplies, such as flashlights, batteries, food, and first aid supplies at home.
 It is in your best interest to promote preparedness to all of your staff.
-The FEMA Ready. gov website has excellent materials to help educate and promote personal readiness.
-(See the article in this publication: "Personal Family Preparedness by Ted Brown.")
+The FEMA Ready.gov website has excellent materials to help educate and promote personal readiness.

 What do you do when employees need assistance?
-Many East Coast employees lost their homes, had major damage to their homes, or had no heat or power and needed a place to stay.
-Many companies had never considered that when their employees need help at the time of a disaster, they will look to the employer for that assistance.
-Companies were scrambling to develop policies and procedures on employee support, loans, and other forms of assistance.
+Many East coast employees lost homes, had maior their damage to their homes, or had no heat or power and needed stay.
+Many place to a companies had never considered that when their employees needed help at time of disaster, that the employees would look to the employer for that assistance.
+Companies were scrambling to policies develop and procedures on employee support, loans, and other forms of assistance.
 Some even had staff and families spend numerous nights in their facility because it had heat, water, and electricity.
 What will you do to help your employees?
-Don't wait until the next disaster - think about those things now and develop a plan.
+Don't wait till the next disaster think about those things now and develop a plan.